vimal-isi-edu/tat/README.md

 ![](images/tat.png)
 # Trojans Against Trojans (TAT)
 This page provides the data used in the following paper.
-The code for the paper can be found [here](https://github.com/vimal-isi-edu/trigs).
+An earlier version of the paper can be found on [arxiv](https://arxiv.org/pdf/2306.04877).
+The associated code can be found [here](https://github.com/vimal-isi-edu/trigs).

 Mohamed E. Hussein, Sudharshan Subramaniam Janakiraman, and Wael AbdAlmageed, "TRIGS: Trojan Identification from Gradient-based Signatures", accepted at ICPR 2024.

 The dataset contains 1,200 trained ViT-B-16 models, trained on ImageNet.
 Half of the models are benign.
 The other half constitutes Trojan models, each trained with a randomly generated trigger that makes the model predict a specific target class, chosen at random for each Trojan model.

 # Download
-The data can be downloaded from this [GoogleDrive folder](https://drive.google.com/drive/u/1/folders/14xaroC7RayfRxhPiM4uhdGqN5c04GFR7).
+The data can be downloaded from this [GoogleDrive folder](https://drive.google.com/drive/u/1/folders/10fsrNJaYBgDAq9uDVM6f0VPqdT_S921Z).

 # Usage
 The models are based on `torchvision`'s implementation of the ViT-B-16 architecture.
 We specifically used `PyTorch` version 2.0 and `torchvision` version 1.15.1.
 The following code snippet can be used to load any of the models in the dataset.